Welcome To Salem

 Children: Children’s Sunday School classes follow a fun and interactive curriculum called Dig In.
 Children from preschool to fifth grade gather together as a group at 9:30.
 From there they sing songs, read a Bible story, and complete a craft or activity related to the lesson.
 To get to the children’s Sunday School rooms, find the fellowship hall and just before entering, there is a stairway off to the left.
 From there follow the signs.

 FAQ’s of Life at Salem

 What should I wear?

 We are a rural church in South Carolina.
 Its almost beyond us to be too formal.
 That being said there will be folks here that are in their “Sunday best.”
 However, there will also be folks here that are in slacks and polo shirts.
-We learned a long time ago to look past the attire to the heart.
+We learned a long time ago to look past the attire and look to the heart.
 And as Mr. Wesley said long ago, “If your heart beats in love and charity with Jesus Christ, take my hand.”
 We add, “And sit by me.”

 Where do I go when I get there?

 If you are arriving for Worship we would like to greet you in our Welcome Center.
-The Welcome Center is located just inside the wooden set of double doors on the right hand side of our larger parking lot.
-Inside you will find a greeter and an usher who will assist you in find your way from there.
+The Welcome Center is located just inside the set of double doors on the right hand side of our larger parking lot.
+Inside you will find a greeter and an usher who will assist you in finding your way from there.
 You may also find a lot of other things going on as well.
 This tends to be a pretty busy place just before worship begins.

 What do you do for kids?